Skip to main content

 Resources

-To complete all the transportation improvements identified in Mill Creek Canyon, the cost estimate is $38,000,000.
-This FLAP project will cover the scope of work identified in the upper canyon only, between Big Water Trailhead and Winter Gate.
+To complete all the transportation improvements identified in Mill Creek Canyon, the cost estimate is $29,000,000.

 The Federal Highway Administration, Central Federal Lands Highway Division (FHWA-CFLHD) announces the availability for public review and comment of the Environmental Assessment (EA) and Draft Section 4(f) Evaluation for the Upper Mill Creek Canyon Road Improvement Project.
 The EA will be open for review for 30 days, from March 6 to April 5, 2024.